Information for Oktoberfest visitors with children

 The biggest Volksfest in the world is not just a highlight for adults: children enjoy the Oktoberfest too.
 There are a few rules and tips, however, to make the visit to Oktoberfest a great experience for the whole family.

-• Buggies and push chairs are allowed into the Oktoberfest site, as long as it’s not too full already: Until 6 pm you can feel free to use a buggy in the grounds.
-Exceptions are the Saturdays and the public holiday (on October 3rd): On these days buggies etc. may not be taken into the grounds at all.
-You can deposit your push chair at the entrances around the venue.
+- Strollers and pushchairs are allowed on the Oktoberfest grounds, provided they aren’t already too crowded: Until 6 p.m., you are welcome to use a stroller on the grounds.
+Exceptions are Saturdays and the public holiday (October 3): On these days, strollers and similar items are not permitted on the grounds at all.
+You can leave your pushchair at the entrances around the venue.

-• Please note: The maximum size of bags which can be brought into the Wiesn also applies to diaper bags, which may be up to 3 liters in volume or no bigger than 20 cm x 15 cm x 10 cm (approx. 8 in x 6 in x 4 in).
+- Please note: The maximum size for bags brought into the Wiesn also applies to diaper bags, which may have a volume of up to 3 liters or be no larger than 20 cm x 15 cm x 10 cm (approx. 8 in x 6 in x 4 in).

 Taking children into the beer tent – is that allowed?